nsaje/dotfiles/server/stats/README.md

 -   Loaders hold the data, augmenter makes from from data in loaders.

--   There is one case (I think projections) where data is loaded based on whether user has the right permission.
+-   There was one case where data was loaded based on whether user has the right permission.
 This goes against the way the module is designed - it should load all data, if there is performance issue, the performance issue should be resolved and